Kaur-Gurmehak/Blockchain/README.md

 ## Functions
 - deposit(): Allows users to deposit Ether into the contract.
 The contract ensures that the deposit amount is greater than zero.
 A Deposit event is emitted to log the transaction.

 - withdraw(uint256 amount): Allows users to withdraw Ether from their balance.
 This function checks if the user has sufficient balance, deducts the amount from their balance, and then transfers Ether.
-It follows the checks-effects-interactions pattern to prevent re-entrancy.
+It follows the checks-effects-interactions pattern and mutex lock to prevent re-entrancy.

   Transfer: Sends Ether to the user’s address using (bool sent, ) = payable(msg.sender).call{value: amount}("");.
 This gas-safe approach reliably handles the transfer.